jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * WIM-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 31-36m at 12tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 34-37m at 30tph (+5m)
 * WIM-WAT changing to W&C at WAT changing to Northern (City) at UBK in 33-44m at 12tph (+8m)
+* CR2 changing to STE-ZFD at STE changing to CR1 at ZFD in 41-45m at 4tph (+12m)
 * CR2 changing to Central at TCR changing to Northern (City) at UBK in 40-46m at 30tph (+12m)

 From Wimbledon to Old Street